LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-3-6.png)

-Then we continue to use the `add_osm_from_place()` method provided by the leafmap package to further search for specific facilities in Taichung City and add them to the map layer.
-The following procedure takes factory facilities as an example and uses the land use data of OSM to find out the relevant factory locations and areas in Taichung City, which can be analyzed and explained in combination with the locations of EPA air quality monitoring stations.
-For more types of OSM facilities, you can refer to [the complete properties list](https://wiki.openstreetmap.org/wiki/Map_features).
+Following the previous step, we'll further enhance our map by using the `add_osm_from_place()` method in the Leafmap package.
+This method allows us to search for and add specific facilities within Taichung City to our map layer.
+As an example, let's focus on factory facilities.
+We'll utilize OSM's land use data to identify the locations and areas of factories in Taichung City.
+This information can be very useful when analyzed in conjunction with the locations of the EPA air quality monitoring stations, providing insights into potential environmental impacts or correlations.

+For a broader range of OSM facility types that you might want to explore and add to your map, you can refer to [the complete properties list](https://wiki.openstreetmap.org/wiki/Map_features) provided by OpenStreetMap.
+This extensive list offers a variety of options, enabling detailed and specific geographic analyses and visualizations.

 ```python
 m5.add_osm_from_place(city_name, tags={"landuse": "industrial"}, layer_name=city_name+": Industrial")